juxor/afaq/markdown/biblio.md

 **Workers' Power and the Spanish Revolution**, available at: http://www.uncanny.net/~wsa/spain.html

-Wildcat Group (Ed.), **Class War on the Home Front: Revolutionary Opposition to the Second World War**, Wildcat Group, Manchester, 1986.
+Wildcat Group (ed.), **Class War on the Home Front: Revolutionary Opposition to the Second World War**, Wildcat Group, Manchester, 1986.

 Wilde, Oscar, _"The Soul of Man Under Socialism"_, pp. 1174-1197, **Complete